 The Execution Plane

-In your VPC resides the execution plane, which consists of one or more compute engines per subnet.
+The execution plane resides in your VPC or VNet, which consists of one or more compute engines per subnet.
 Engines are provisioned automatically as needed for the execution of queries.
-For example, if the VPC for your organization is running in AWS, Dremio’s control plane deploys compute engines as AWS EC2 instances within your VPC.
+For example, if the VPC for your organization is running in AWS, Dremio's control plane deploys compute engines as AWS EC2 instances within your VPC.
 The execution plane is also where your data is stored, and where the metadata for your Sonar projects and Arctic catalogs is stored.

 Objects in Dremio Cloud